w3f/w3f-education/docs/Rust/section2/loops.md

 ```

 This is a bit clumsy, not to mention not friendly to any updates to the `months` array - an index could be out of bounds if we add or take away any elements from the array.
 Luckily, there is a better way to accomplish this.

 ## Looping over collections: `for`

 The `for` loop is primarily used for looping over a collection of items, such as an array.
-You may recall that we used a `for` loop to loop over a number of course modules.
+You may recall that we used a `for` loop to loop over several course modules.

 Let's refactor the code from `while` to `for`: